DeboleenaAdhikary/Automated-Ligand-Optimisation-Engine/README.md

 #### P2Rank

 Install P2Rank so that the `prank` executable is discoverable.
+Please install the latest version of Java to be able to execute prank processes.
 The app can auto-locate common installs such as:

 - `~/Downloads/p2rank_*`
 - a nearby extracted `p2rank_*` directory